CodeWhatThouWilt/library-practice-week-7/instructions/02-patron.md

 ## Steps:

-1. Start by declaring a class called Patron.
+1. Start by declaring a class in **classes/patron.js** called Patron.

 2. Add a constructor method in your class that takes three parameters: id, firstName, and lastName.
 Assign these parameters to instance variables of the same name.